SimplyAustinYT/PEEPS1-Main-Branch/README.md

 #MAP:

 Upload of original files and master theme to be used in Emulation Station.
-Currently only tested on ODRPID XU4.
+Currently only tested on ODROID XU4.

 FINISHED       = Master of raw png files.
 THEME GAME ART = Master of raw art files